-Sara is a Research Technician in the Patterson Lab at Northeastern University.
+Sara is a PhD student in the Patterson Lab at Northeastern University.
 She is from Richmond, VA and graduated from the College of William and Mary with an Honors degree in Physics and a minor in Biology in January 2014.

 Sara grew up exploring the James River with her family, which sparked a desire to learn more about marine environments.
 She started SCUBA diving at the age of 15 and is now an active PADI Dive Master for her local dive shop and an AAUS scientific diver.
 She has worked in many areas of research during her college education from spending time in a microbiology lab to working with underwater robotics.